Skip to main content

 Supporting at small-scale emergencies

-In these distressing instances, we may be there to:
+In these distressing instances, Red Cross may be there to:

-Our volunteers can provide guidance on next steps following a domestic fire or flood, which could include signposting for insurance and accommodation as well as empowering users to manage their own recovery.
+Our volunteers can provide guidance on next steps following a domestic fire or flood, which could include signposting for insurance and accommodation advice and empowering service users to manage their own recovery.

 After an emergency, people may have lost many of their belongings, including vital everyday essentials.
-The British Red Cross can provide stop-gap practical support where needed.
+Red Cross can provide stop-gap practical support where a need is identified.

-If a family has been evacuated from their home in the middle of the night due to a fire or flood, and they will not be able to return home for a while, the British Red Cross may be able to provide practical support such as clothing, hygiene kits or limited cash assistance to meet their immediate needs.
+If a family has been evacuated from their home in the middle of the night due to a fire or flood, and they will not be able to return home for a while, Red Cross may be able to provide practical support such as clothing, hygiene kits, or limited cash assistance to meet their immediate needs.

 Utility disruptions can have a profound impact on individuals.
 At best, they can disrupt daily life, at worst they can put lives at risk.
 We can provide support whether it's a family that's been without running water for days, an elderly couple without gas for heating or a medically dependant individual without power.